 The fear of missing out can have a powerful effect on shoppers.
-A split test done by WhichTestWon showed that when a countdown timer was placed on a product page, it converted nearly 9% better than a variation of the product page without a countdown timer.
+A split test done by WhichTestWon showed that when a countdown timer was placed on a product page, it converted nearly 9% better than a variation of the product copy without a countdown timer.

 Creating a sense of urgency among your website visitors can help make more people buy and less people “go home and think about it”.